tum-ens/urbs/doc/tutorial.rst

 .. __: https://github.com/tum-ens/urbs/blob/master/README.md#installation

-This tutorial is a commented walk-through through the script ``runme.py``, which is a demonstration user script that can serve as a good basis for one's own script.
+This tutorial is a commented walk-through through the script ``runme.py`` and ``scenrario.py``, which is a demonstration user script that can serve as a good basis for one's own script. ``scenrario.py`` is contained in the subolder `urbs`.

 Initialisation
 --------------